 You can add only as much salt as you want.
 So if you have family members who are watching their salt intake, this is a great option.

 And, you can use better bread!
 You know the bread going into those bags and boxes is nothing special.
 But by making your own bread cubes for stuffing you can use bread that you want your family to eat: sourdough, whole grain, sprouted grains, and so on.

 What Bread Do I Use To Make Stuffing Cubes?

-You can use ANY type of bread for stuffing cubes!
+You can use ANY type of bread for homemade stuffing cubes!
 It all depends on what you like.

 Baguettes or artisan loaves.
 Sandwich bread or dinner rolls.
 White or wheat.
 Sourdough or whole grain.
 You could even use pumpernickel or rye if you wanted to add a little of those flavors to your stuffing.
 (Rye and turkey is a pretty stellar combo!)